armbian/build/documentation/user-faq.md

 	Hit any key to stop autoboot:  0 sunxi#

 Enter these commands, replacing root device path if necessary.
-Select setenv line with ttyS0 for serial, tty1 for keyboard+monitor:
+Select setenv line with ttyS0 for serial, tty1 for keyboard+monitor (these are for booting with mainline kernel, check boot.cmd for your device for commands related to legacy kernel):

 	setenv bootargs init=/bin/bash root=/dev/mmcblk0p1 rootwait console=ttyS0,115200
 	# or